 Loved Ones First: Successful centenarians in the blue zones put their families first.
 This means keeping aging parents and grandparents nearby or in the home (It lowers disease and mortality rates of children in the home too.)
 They commit to a life partner (which can add up to 3 years of life expectancy) and invest in their children with time and love (they’ll be more likely to care for you when the time comes).

-Right Tribe: The world’s longest-lived people chose–or were born into–social circles that supported healthy behaviors, Okinawans created ”moais”–groups of five friends that committed to each other for life.
+Positive Pack: The world’s longest-lived people chose–or were born into–social circles that supported healthy behaviors, Okinawans created ”moais”–groups of five friends that committed to each other for life.
 Research from the Framingham Studies shows that smoking, obesity, happiness, and even loneliness are contagious.
 So, the social networks of long-lived people have favorably shaped their health behaviors.

 Blue Zones Project took the learnings from Blue Zones research and started working with communities across North America to transform environments.